Kaijun/Acer-V5-573g-DSDT/README.md

   ```

   **Notice**!
 My tutorial is based on the structure of mine!
 Please notice your filenames and fit to your own related DSDT/SSDTs!
 2. Download [MaciASL](https://bitbucket.org/RehabMan/os-x-maciasl-patchmatic/downloads) and start editing clean dsl files.
 Add [Laptop-DSDT-Patch](https://github.com/RehabMan/Laptop-DSDT-Patch) repo into MaciASL.
-If you are doing all things correctly, you will get few errors to be fixed in DSDT.dsl (i only got 4 errors).

-3. Now we are using `./iasl51 -da -dl -fe refs.txt *.aml` command with help of `refs.txt` ([Referenced Topic](http://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573/)).
-So there should be no errors in your DSDT/SSDTs.
+3. Error Fix: Now we are using `./iasl51 -da -dl -fe refs.txt *.aml` command with help of `refs.txt` ([Referenced Topic](http://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573/)).
+So there should be **No Errors** in your DSDT/SSDTs.
 If you are interested in how to fix errors manually, please checkout the `deprecated` branch.

+4. At the very beginning, we patch Common Fixes: ([Referenced Topic](http://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573/))
+  - Apply `Remove _DSM methods` patch to **all DSDT/SSDTs**!
+  - Apply following patched to **DSDT**
+  	* Fix _WAK Arg0 v2
+  	* HPET Fix
+  	* SMBUS Fix
+  	* IRQ Fix
+  	* RTC Fix
+  	* OS Check Fix (Windows 8)
+  	* Fix Mutex with non-zero SyncLevel
+  	* Add IMEI

-4. Disable Nvdia:
+5. Disable Nvdia:
   - At the top of DSDT, add
   ```
   External (_SB_.PCI0.RP05.PEGP._OFF, MethodObj) // Warning: Unresolved Method, guessing 0 arguments (may be incorrect, see warning above)